STRYD after 3000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 - In 2018 STRYD produced the Running With Power Manual, this is more of a ‘how to train with power‘ document than a ‘functions and features’ document.
 So it’s worth a look for power newbies.

-- For a technical review of STRYD’s running power model, you will need to head over to Ron George’s site if you want to talk about GOVSS, EESA and STRYD.
+- For a technical review of STRYD’s Running Power MEter model, you will need to head over to Ron George’s site if you want to talk about GOVSS, EESA and STRYD.

-As at Jan2019 I would note the following:
+As at Sep2021 I would note the following:

 Summary & Further Comments

-In this STRYD Review we’ve found that STRYD is a highly functional device that pretty much works as it should.
+In this STRYD Review we’ve found that the STRYD Running Power Meter is a highly functional device that pretty much works as it should.
 It wears well, it fits seamlessly into how many of us currently work with sports data and the data is both consistent, actionable and sufficiently open across all the key vendor platforms.

-STRYD is unusual-looking but that’s not important.
-STRYD’s PowerCenter is nice but a bit clunky; again, not important if you are going to use the STRYD with Garmin Connect, Training Peaks, Golden Cheetah or other 3rd party platforms.
+The STRYD Running Power Meter is unusual-looking but that’s not important.
+STRYD’s PowerCenter (Q4.2020) is now well-designed and useful; again, not important if you are going to use the STRYD with Garmin Connect, Training Peaks, Golden Cheetah or other 3rd party platforms.

-- The Garmin environment is mostly good-to-go with STRYD – providing you get a CIQ-enabled watch.
-Expect further Garmin improvements in 2019.
+- The Garmin environment is good-to-go with STRYD – providing you get a CIQ-enabled watch.

-- Suunto’s Spartan and 9 watches now work nicely with STRYD
+- Suunto’s Spartan, 5 and 9 watches now work nicely with STRYD albeit without calibration.

 - Running with the STRYD app to get data to STRYD PowerCenter is also perfectly sensible for those of you who carry smartphones